Das Paar im Kahn: Plot summary

 Hunkeler finds the girl as she breaks a car at a train station in Alsace: Zarah (Sophie Scholz) lost the amulet and confirms that she observed the murder from a hiding place.
 Hunkeler brings Zarah for a comparison to Basel, wins her to do so by entertaining Zarah to dinner, and they spend a day in his favourite spa.
 But first the young Roma woman has to be surveyed by the youth advocate, and Hunkeler's boss is cheesed with him because he kidnapped Zarah from France to Switzerland.
 The youth advocate interrogates Zarah as a witness, but claims involuntary commitment to the underage Roma girl as she committed other crime delicts in Basel.
 Hunkeler's friend was attacked by two alleged employees of the Turkish consulate, but in fact members of the drug mafia, who later even menace Hunkeler who guests his friend and Zarah.
 The next day, the two Turkish gangsters have been arrested, but on occasion of the identification parade, Zarah identifies Ali's lawyer, attorney Spälti, and tells what she saw that evening when Aische was killed.

 Now, Ali is talking about: He had been forced by the mobsters to courier services, but his wife had hidden the goods.
 Fearing reprisals, he had been reluctant to satisfy the desire of his wife Aische, and to bring their children to Switzerland.
 Spälti admits to have slain Aische in the dispute.
 She had sought his advice, because she necessarily wanted to have their children in Switzerland.
 Aische liked Spälti, but he wanted more from her then friendship.
 After Spälti had learned a lot about the background, he tried to blackmail Aische.
 As she still rejected him, he went berserk and thereby became the killer.
 Hunkeler sends Zarah back to France to prevent that she is arrested for the minor delicts in Basel.
 At the end, Hunkeler meets again Anne de Ville.

 Title

 The title of the film derives from the German term meaning Hunkeler and the couple in the boat, and refers to the amulet that Hunkeler found.

 Background

 The television film is the first episode of six films about Kommissär Hunkeler starring Mathias Gnädinger, which were produced for the Swiss television SF DRS between 2004 and 2012 (Hunkeler und die Augen des Ödipus).
 The Swiss German language movie bases on the 1999 novel Das Paar im Kahn by Hansjörg Schneider, and was filmed at location in Basel and in Alsace in France.
-Marie-Louise Bless, director of Das Paar im Kahn, told in an interview that she was contacted by Trudi Roth (Fascht e Familie) in 2000, and urged to read the novel to realize a film adaption.
+Marie-Louise Bless, director of Das Paar im Kahn, told in an interview that she was contacted by Trudi Roth (Fascht e Familie) in 2000, and urged to read the novel to realize a film adaptation.
 Bless sent the book to Peter Butschert to write the script.